-What’s missing from traditional education research and development?
+What’s missing from traditional education research and development (R&D)?
 A radical commitment to equity.
-Our Inclusive Innovation model reimagines education R&D by engaging diverse community stakeholders as leaders and designers using equity-first practices.
+The Center for Inclusive Innovation reimagines education R&D by resourcing the creative ingenuity of communities to create liberatory education innovation designed to enable self-determination for Black, Brown, and Indigenous students.

 The above “Innovation x Equity” matrix is a useful tool for analyzing innovation and equity in a given project or proposed solution.
 The Innovation axis indicates whether the project is “adapted” from an existing solution, or is “novel,” i.e., significantly different and ready to scale.
 On the Equity axis, the project is analyzed to determine who has access and whether access promotes equity or reinforces opportunity gaps.
 Inclusive Innovation seeks to move solution designs towards quadrants C and D.